Robert-Rousset/Robs-Quiz-Game/README.md

 # 04 Web APIs: Code Quiz

 In this task I have been asked to develop a quiz game with a timer and highscores that are saved.
-I enjoyed this task and happy with how I solved each problem that arose.
+I enjoyed this task and happy am with how I solved the task independently.

 I started with the Question and Answer arrays.
 Each of these arrays have the questions and answers in the same order so that i could use an index to cycle through them in the same order.
 I then started simple and made these questions appear in each of the list elements at the current index.
 Getting the answers to appear randomly in the list elements was a real challenge and is where I decided to start creating the timer.